MarkhamShofner/MarkhamShofner.github.io/_posts/2015-11-10-Project-Euler.md

  - math!
 ---

 Let me introduce you to something I love - behavioral languages, in this case JavaScript.
 I love making things happen with code!
 I love conditional statements, and for loops.
-Here is an example of solving a simple math problem using code - from one of my favorite websites, Project Eueler (https://projecteuler.net/).
+Here is an example of solving a simple math problem using code - from one of my favorite websites, [Project Euler] (https://projecteuler.net/).
 I encourage you to try some of these on your own.
 They are fun, logical, and educational.

 Problem 1 - Multiples of 3 and 5
 If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
 The sum of these multiples is 23.